 Often used as a gateway to The Algarve, visitors usually land in Faro and then drive off to their holiday destination.
 However, this city is a thriving place that you’ll be glad you didn’t miss out on.
 The pretty marina and colourful, mosaic-lined pedestrian areas give Faro a more Portuguese feel than other resorts in The Algarve.
-Oh and there are also the golden beaches, the lively nightlife and the historic old town to explore.
+There are also the golden beaches, the lively nightlife and the historic old town to explore.

 Beautiful sweeping beaches aren’t usually something that’s associated with Faro.
-However, you’ll actually find some of the most stunning coastline in Portugal near this city.
+However, you’ll actually find some of the most stunning coastlines in Portugal near this city.
 Catch a ferry over to Ilha de Culatra where natural scenery is a real draw for visitors.
 For real peace and quiet though, Ilha Deserta has 10km of sweeping white sands and only one building on the island – a restaurant that serves up fresh seafood dishes and traditional Portuguese food.

 Originally a Roman settlement, Faro still shows off its historic side in the form of Faro Cathedral which is in the heart of the Old Town.
-Climb to the top of the watch tower and you’ll be rewarded with beautiful views over Faro from this old, white-washed building.
+Climb to the top of the watchtower and you’ll be rewarded with beautiful views over Faro from this old, white-washed building.
 The Cathedral is surrounded by cobbled pathways that are bordered by small restaurants and bars, which now make up a big part of Faro’s café culture.

 Although Faro is a historic town, there is also a large student population here that gives the city a cosmopolitan feel without being too crazy.
 The Rua do Prior is the centre of Faro’s evening scene and is home to some of the best nightlife in the area.
 For a more sophisticated night, the marina offers classy bars where you can sip a cocktail against the backdrop of the glistening water.